Quansight-Labs/ndindex/docs/slices.md

 dimensionality of an array by one).

 The key thing to remember about indexing in Python, both for integer and slice indexing, is that it is 0-based.
-This means that the indexes start at 0.
-This is the case for all **nonnegative** indexes.
+This means that the indices start at 0.
+This is the case for all **nonnegative** indices.
 For example, `a[3]` would pick the **fourth** element of `a`, in this case, `'d'`.

 <div style="text-align:center">